-Brad Adams is the founder of Climate Rights International.
+Climate Rights International was founded by Brad Adams, who serves as its Executive Director.
 From 2002-2022, Brad was the Executive Director of the Asia division at Human Rights Watch, overseeing investigations, advocacy and media work in twenty countries including China, India, Indonesia, Philippines, Vietnam, Myanmar, Japan, and North Korea.

 He worked on issues such as attacks on environmental and human rights defenders, land rights, labor rights, the protection of civil society, freedom of expression, refugees, women’s rights, impunity, and international justice.
 Brad has written for the New York Times, Washington Post, the Guardian, Foreign Affairs, and the Wall Street Journal, among others.
 He has regularly appeared on the BBC, CNN, Al Jazeera, and other major media.